 We Offer Illinois BASSET Certification Online Now

 Serving Alcohol Inc. is an approved and state-preferred online Illinois BASSET certification alcohol course.
 The course is completely online, self-paced, available on-demand 24 hours a day, and works on any computer, tablet, or phone.
 If you need help, our US-based support staff is available 7 days a week.
-Start and get your Basset Certification from basset.servingalcohol.com
+Start and get your official Basset license today

 For Illinois BASSET certification online, Enroll Now in our online course.

-Once you complete the course, you will be Illinois BASSET certified and your BASSET certificate and wallet card is available as a FREE download.
-Your official BASSET certification card will be mailed to you directly from the Illinois Liquor Control Commission.
+Once you complete the course, you will be Illinois BASSET certified, and your BASSET certificate and wallet card are available for FREE download.
+Your official BASSET certification card will be mailed directly from the Illinois Liquor Control Commission.

 Illinois Basset logo Serving Alcohol Basset license